A Little Bit About Me

 So I started asking my other retired friends their advice and opinions and it was unanimous: Do it if you can!
 I started figuring out the finances and figured it was worth a shot.
 In October '03 I had my twenty years in and could qualify for a pension.
 As meager as it was, in November I took it and that was that, my airline career was over.
 Yes, I left my job quite early as a Captain for a major US airline - and we weren't even in bankruptcy!
 My only regret is not knowing maybe five years earlier that I would be retiring that soon and then I would have made some different financial decisions.
 And if I had known that the economy was going to go down the tubes a few years later, I would have stayed on a couple more years.
 Oh, well.....
 I have yet to regret my retirement decision.

 I've had no shortage of things to keep me occupied.
 My passion now is scuba diving, so I try to get in several trips every year to various spots around the world.
-I also keep busy by working part-time at the local dive shop, Ocean First, as an instructor.
+For about ten years, I also kept busy by working part-time at the local dive shop as an instructor.
 Another activity involves fishing in Canada at a place I've been visiting for over 25 years, the Pennsylvania Club.
 Located on the shores of Georgian Bay, it's in a setting of utter beauty and peacefulness.
 I am usually up there 5-6 weeks every season, spread out over several trips from May to September.
 I run the club's website, so that also takes up some of my time (but absolutely worth it).
-One more website I run is Mark Resources, so give them a call if you need any custom radar system designed!

 A (very) short history: I flew professionally for thirty years, but haven't given up flying altogether.
 My plan is to get involved in some general aviation again, soon.
 Just as soon as I find the time.
 Amazing, that I still seem to be short of that.
 (I wrote the preceding statement over five years ago and I'm no closer to getting back into flying than I was back then - just not enough time.)